BraxtonElmer/BE-Bot/README.md

 # BE-Bot

 BE-Bot is a fun and interactive Discord bot project.
 It's not just a moderation bot, but also a fun bot with games and a shop system.
-This bot is my first Discord bot project and it's written in Python using Discord API v1.
+This bot is my first Discord bot project and it's written in Python using Discord API v1 and was launched to public on May 4th 2021.

 ## Features